Wide Neural Networks Forget Less Catastrophically

-The experimental setup, such as benchmarks, network architectures, continual learning setting (e.g., number of tasks, episodic memory size, and training epochs per task), hyper-parameters, and evaluation metrics are chosen to be similar to several other studies~\citep{Chaudhry2019OnTE,farajtabar2020orthogonal,mirzadeh2021linear}.
-To ensure that the reported results are not more favorable to a specific architecture, we use a grid of hyper-parameters, and for each model, we report the results for the best hyperparameters.
+The experimental setup, such as benchmarks, network architectures, continual learning setting (e.g., number of tasks, episodic memory size, and training epochs per task), hyperparameters, and evaluation metrics are chosen to be similar to several other studies~\citep{Chaudhry2019OnTE,farajtabar2020orthogonal,mirzadeh2021linear}.
+To ensure that the reported results are not more favorable to a specific architecture, we use a grid of hyper-parameters, and for each model, we report the results with the best hyperparameters.
 For all experiments, we report the average and standard deviation over five runs with different random seeds for network initialization.
-In addition to random seed for initialization, for the Split CIFAR-100, we use three different seeds for each run where each seed corresponds to the random order in which classes are selected for each task.
-We provide more details about our experimental design in the appendix.
+In addition to random seed for initialization, for Split CIFAR-100, we use three different seeds for each run where each seed corresponds to the random order in which classes are selected for each task.
+We provide more details about our experimental design in Appendix~\ref{apx:experimental-setup}.

 {\bf Benchmarks.} We report our findings on two standard continual learning benchmarks: Rotated MNIST and Split CIFAR-100.
 In Rotated MNIST, each task is generated by the continual rotation of the MNIST images for degrees 0, 22.5, 45, 67.5, and 90, respectively, constituting 5 different tasks.
 For Split CIFAR-100 each task contains the data from 5 random classes (without replacement), resulting in 20 tasks.
 Finally, in both benchmarks, each model trains on each task for five epochs.
-We have selected Rotated MNIST as a task-incremental benchmark and Split CIFAR-100 as a class-incremental benchmark to represent two common benchmark types in continual learning.
+We have selected Rotated MNIST as a domain-incremental benchmark and Split CIFAR-100 as a task-incremental benchmark to represent two common scenarios in continual learning.

-{\bf Networks.} For the rotated MNIST benchmark, we use a two-layer MLP with ReLU non-linearities in each layer and vary the width.
-For the split CIFAR-100 benchmark, we use a WideResNet (WRN) with the depth of 10~\citep{zagoruyko2016wide} and different width factors which multiply the width of the layers (i.e., the number of convolutional channels) in the original WideResNet by $\{1, 2, 4, 8\}$.
+{\bf Networks.} For the Rotated MNIST benchmark, we use a two-layer MLP with ReLU non-linearities in each layer and vary the width.
+For the Split CIFAR-100 benchmark, we use a WideResNet (WRN) with the depth of 10~\citep{zagoruyko2016wide} and different width factors which multiply the width of the layers (i.e., the number of convolutional channels) in the original WideResNet by $\{1, 2, 4, 8\}$.
 All models are trained using the SGD optimizer, and the best result for each model is reported.